 Many methods can be used to make maple syrup, but each way makes the same sweet product.
+Here are some stories from families, neighbors and a serious amateur maple producers about how they strive to preserve this golden treat.

 The Pratt family likes to keep it simple.
 A hot fire and large pans are all they need for their sugaring operation.
 That and their family to help collect all the sap.